alyboba/cfms-website.github.io/src/site/_news/2018-08-08-elections-call.md

 For forty years the Canadian Federation of Medical Students (CFMS) has been the national voice that represents over 8,300 medical students at fifteen schools across Canada.

-Our three-fold mandate seeks:
+Our three-fold mandate seeks:<br>
 &nbsp;&nbsp; 1.
 To support medical students by representing their voices among the national organizations that direct or influence the policy environment or delivery of medical education in Canada.
 It also represents medical students in organizations with broad health care mandates.

-&nbsp;&nbsp; 1.
+&nbsp;&nbsp; 2.
 To provide services that support the needs of member medical students.

-&nbsp;&nbsp; 1.
+&nbsp;&nbsp; 3.
 To communicate national medical education issues of importance to medical students and facilitate communication and interaction of medical students among member schools.

 The following board positions are available for election for the 2018-2019 academic year:
 * Director of Education